Shandarin/Echo-player/README.md

 - Oxford Dictionary: Word lookups
 - OpenAI: Sentence analysis
 - Use your own API keys
-- Or our free API service (currently available at no cost)
+- Or our API service (currently free)

 #### Development
 Built using: